YishanWang123/YishanWang123/README.md

 ## Hi I'm Yishan 👋
-🧑‍🎓 I am a graduated student at Nanjing University of Science and Technology.
+🧑‍🎓 I am a undergraduated student at Nanjing University of Science and Technology.
 (2022-2026)
 - 📫 How to reach me: yishanwang_cs@163.com
 #### 🧟 &nbsp;**Experience:**
 - 🤖 I’m currently a summer intern at AIR.,Tsinghua University  ---2025.7 - current.